KristianaBlake/jedi-academy-flask/README.md

 # Stretch goals

-- user (student) will be able to create their own lightsaber and battle others whom have the same one
+- user (padawan) will be able to create their own lightsaber and battle others whom have the same one